varenhorst/srtm-diffusion/README.md

 # srtm-diffusion
-Diffusion Model aimed at generating natural elevation maps
+Diffusion Model aimed at generating natural elevation maps.
+Trained on SRTM Data of the Earth's surface.

 **generate.py**
 *Generates the terrain data.
 Modify the LAT / LON Values to change the area